Falling Sales Mean Tougher Fixes at Department Stores -- Heard on the Street

 ADVERTISEMENT

+Nordstrom's inventory was in line with sales, suggesting investors were largely punishing it along with the rest of the group.

+Macy's and Kohl's are trying to reverse the sales slide.
+Macy's executives highlighted the Backstage off-price concept, Last Act clearance sections and Bluemercury cosmetics chain as growth areas.The company said a pilot program aimed at focusing its selection of women's shoes and improving the shoe-shopping experience produced a "nearly double-digit" sales increase in those stores.
+It plans to provide more details about pilot programs at its investor meeting June 6.

-Kohl's is focusing heavily on activewear from Under Armour and Nike, which it said delivered a midteens growth rate in the quarter.
+Kohl's is focusing heavily on activewear from Under Armour and Nike, which it said grew by a percentage in the mid-teens in the quarter.
 It also expects to benefit from competitors closing nearby stores.

 Write to Miriam Gottfried at Miriam.Gottfried@wsj.com